dataforseo/CSharpClient/docs/AiOptimizationApi.md

     Username = "USERNAME",
     Password = "PASSWORD",
 });
-var result = await dfsClient.AiOptimizationApi.PerplexityLlmResponsesLiveAsync(new List<AiOptimizationPerplexityLlmResponsesLiveRequestInfo>()
+var result = await dfsClient.AiOptimizationApi.PerplexityLlmResponsesLiveAsync(
+    new AiOptimizationPerplexityLlmResponsesLiveRequestInfo[]
     {
-    new()
+        new AiOptimizationPerplexityLlmResponsesLiveRequestInfo()
         {
-        UserPrompt = "provide information on how relevant the amusement park business is in France now", ModelName = "sonar-reasoning",
-        MaxOutputTokens = 200,
-        Temperature = 0.3,
-        TopP = 0.5,
-        WebSearchCountryIsoCode = "FR",
-        SystemMessage = "communicate as if we are in a business meeting", MessageChain = new List<LlmMessageChainItem>()
+            SystemMessage = "communicate as if we are in a business meeting", MessageChain = new LlmMessageChainItem[]
         {
             new LlmMessageChainItem()
             {
                 Role = "user",
                 Message = "Hello, what’s up?",
             },
             new LlmMessageChainItem()
             {
                 Role = "ai",
                 Message = "Hello!
 I’m doing well, thank you.
 How can I assist you today?
 Are there any specific topics or projects you’d like to discuss in our meeting?", },
         },
-    }
+            MaxOutputTokens = 200,
+            Temperature = 0.3,
+            TopP = 0.5,
+            WebSearchCountryIsoCode = "FR",
+            ModelName = "sonar-reasoning",
+            UserPrompt = "provide information on how relevant the amusement park business is in France now", },
     });
 ```

 ### Parameters